We improve industrial drying processes, increase flexibility and reduce energy costs with optimal drying processes and infared dryers.

 Variable Data Drying Systems

-- Textiles & Nonwovens: Drying finishes and backings on woven and nonwoven materials.
+- Textiles & Nonwovens: Systems dry finishes and backings on woven and nonwoven materials.

-- Automotive & Aerospace: Paint and primer drying on metals and plastics.
+- Automotive & Aerospace: Equipment dries paint and primer on metals and plastics.

 Technical Features and Innovations